 Polar bear cubs enter the world in the sheltered environment of snow dens, often arriving as twins.
 These dens, also known as maternity dens, provide a warm and secure haven for expectant mothers to nurture their newborns during the harsh Arctic winters.

-Pregnant polar bears begin constructing these dens around October or November, burrowing into snowdrifts on south-facing slopes to maximize warmth from the sun while remaining protected from strong winds.
+Pregnant polar bears begin constructing these dens around October or November.
+To do so, they burrow into snowdrifts on south-facing slopes to maximize warmth from the sun.
+The positioning also aids in protection from strong winds.
 The walls of these dens can be up to 3 feet thick, offering exceptional insulation against extreme cold.

 The birth of twin cubs is an evolutionary adaptation that increases the likelihood of at least one cub surviving to adulthood in the unforgiving Arctic conditions.